New Graduate Student Survival Page

 Other Relevant Information

 Full-Time Status.
 To be a full-time graduate student you must enroll in 9-12 credit hours per semester.
 If you have an assistantship, you must register for and complete a minimum 12 credit hours of classes appropriate for your degree.
 First-year students typically take three classes and fill the remainder of the 12 credit hours with directed research or seminar.
 If you do not have an assistantship, you may register for and complete as few as 9 credit hours of academic classes, however, tuition and fees are the same.
-If you want to take a Physical Recreation class or a Fine Arts class, you may do so using your 13th credit without additional tuition costs.
+If you want to take a physical recreation class or a fine arts class, you may do so using your 13th credit without additional tuition costs.
 Because you are a graduate student, you will be charged graduate tuition rates for all classes, even classes listed under the Community College.
+Note that courses such as physical recreation and fine arts do not count towards full-time graduate enrollment (they do not count toward the required 9 or 12 credits discussed above).

 Part-time graduate students register for from 1 to 8 credits appropriate for their degree.
 Tuition is paid on a per hour basis and fees are reduced.